-Laser may now be used to treat keratoconus: this is an important development.
+Laser may now be used to treat some cases of keratoconus.
 The technique is similar to the Lasek laser done for short sight etc, but uses a cornea topographer to guide the laser.
-In medical jargon this is topography-driven treatment.
-The laser reduces the keratoconic protrusion, significantly improving vision.
+In medical jargon this is 'topography-driven treatment'.
+The laser reduces the keratoconic protrusion, improving vision.
 When controlled by a topographer only a few microns of cornea need be removed, greatly enhancing safety.
 The technique is effective for mild-to-moderate keratoconus.
 To stabilise the cornea after laser, collagen crosslinking is done.

-The excimer laser used with 'topography-guided' module has greatly improved the treatment of keratoconus
+The excimer laser is used with a 'topography-guided' module for keratoconus